 Domestic Observer data is submitted using the 2021 version of the form ST09 (adopted in 2019).
-The Secretariat indicated that the number of CPCs submitting observer data using the ST09 form increased from 21 in 2020 (2019 data) to 27 in 2021 (2020 data) reporting periods (Annex 4 of SCI-07).
-Table 9 of SCI-07 provides a summary of ST09-DomObPrg data reported for 2020 by discard fate and Species Group including sharks, sea turtles, and seabirds.
-Table 10 of SCI-07 contains T1NC data for by-catch species for 2020.
-A summary of the information submitted on ST09 forms for sea turtles and seabirds is provided in Table 12 and 13 of SCI-07, respectively.
+The Secretariat indicated that the number of CPCs submitting observer data using the ST09 form increased from 21 in 2020 (2019 data) to 27 in 2021 (2020 data) reporting periods (Annex 4 of the 2021 Secretariat Report on Research and Statistics).
+Table 9 of that report provides a summary of ST09-DomObPrg data reported for 2020 by discard fate and Species Group including sharks, sea turtles, and seabirds.
+Table 10 of the same report contains T1NC data for by-catch species for 2020.
+A summary of the information submitted on ST09 forms for sea turtles and seabirds is provided in Table 12 and 13 of the same report, respectively.

 The Secretariat provided an overview with the statistical information available on tropical support vessels activity (form ST07) and FAD data (form ST08).
-Appendix 2 of SCI-07 provides a summary of FAD information received in FAD Management Plans and ST08 forms for 2020 (some datasets could require revisions).
+Appendix 2 of the 2021 Secretariat Report on Research and Statistics provides a summary of FAD information received in FAD Management Plans and ST08 forms for 2020 (some datasets could require revisions).
 A short presentation was also given by the Secretariat summarising the work done during the 2021 Second intersessional meeting of Panel 1, where these matters were deeply discussed.

 ISSF participating companies continue to provide the Secretariat with detailed information on catches (by vessel trip, species and commercial size category) from all their purchases.
 These correspond to the unloading of catches from tropical tunas (bigeye, yellowfin, skipjack) and albacore to canning plants around the world.
 The Secretariat informed the Subcommittee that in 2021 ISSF financed a short-term project to treat and consolidate this information received since 2010 (series 2010-2020) into a relational database.

-This work occurred during the first half 2021, and preliminary results were presented at the 2021 bigeye Data Preparatory meeting (SCRS/2021/064).
+This work occurred during the first half 2021, and preliminary results were presented at the 2021 Bigeye Data Preparatory Meeting (SCRS/2021/064).
 The Secretariat acknowledged the cooperation of the IOTC Secretariat who provided the ISSF data treatment software already developed for the same information.